yoctoproject/poky/documentation/ref-manual/ref-structure.rst

 build process.
 The :term:`DEPLOY_DIR` variable points to this directory.
-For more detail on the contents of the ``deploy`` directory, see the
+For more detail on the contents of the ``deploy`` directory, see the ":ref:`overview-manual/overview-manual-concepts:images`" and ":ref:`overview-manual/overview-manual-concepts:application development sdk`" sections in the Yocto Project Overview and Concepts Manual.
-":ref:`images-dev-environment`" and
-":ref:`sdk-dev-environment`" sections in the Yocto Project Overview and Concepts Manual.

 .. _structure-build-tmp-deploy-deb: